Desert Leopards: Germany Selling Heavy Armor to the Saudis?

 The long term issue for Saudi Arabia has to be support for its German weapons, if local conflicts escalate to domestic or international battles.
 The current CDU/CSU/FDP government has voted down opposition party attempts to block the Saudi sale, but its continuation in power beyond 2013 is uncertain, and the major opposition parties appear consistently hostile to the sale.

 If German politics creates future problems, the Saudis could face real difficulties with a key segment of their tank fleet.
-Turkey’s sizable fleet of Leopard 2 tanks could offer an opportunity to have Turkish firms handle maintenance, but if Germany was opposed, the result would be a crisis in bilateral relations with one of Turkey’s biggest military suppliers.
+Turkey’s sizable fleet of Leopard 2 tanks could offer an opportunity to have Turkish firms handle maintenance, but if Germany was opposed, the result from the Turks’ point of view would be a crisis in bilateral relations with one of Turkey’s biggest military suppliers.
 That would not be undertaken lightly.

 The Saudis’ best approach would be to keep substantial spares inventories on hand, and insist on a larger share of local maintenance and assembly work using Saudi citizens.
-There is some indication that this kind of “localization” is becoming a concerted focus in Saudi Arabia, as illustrated by the coming local finishing assembly line for its new Eurofighter aircraft, and concerted push for more local participation in its maintenance arrangements.
+There is some indication that this kind of “localization” is becoming a concerted focus in Saudi Arabia.
 It remains to be seen whether similar arrangements might be true for any buy of Leopard 2 tanks.
 If, indeed, that buy materializes.

 Contracts & Key Events